We’ve heard our entire lives that exercise is the key to good health, and that rule is all the more important as we venture into our golden years.

 We all know that getting older weakens the skeleton and joints, making us more prone to injury than we were when we were younger.
 I don’t need to remind you of that.
 When it comes to cardio aerobic activities, most exercises are typically a little rough on the joints because of the impact involved.
 Take running, for example.
 As you run, every time your foot hits the ground it’s sending a shock through your leg that travels throughout your entire skeletal structure and rocks your bones and joints (alright, when you put it like that, it sounds a lot more brutal than it really is, but that really is what happens inside your body).

-On an exercise bike, however, the movements are completely fluid and smooth, allowing you to get your heart rate pumping without putting any extra stress on the joints.
+On an exercise bike, however, the movements are completely fluid and smooth, allowing you to get your pulse or heart rate pumping without putting any extra stress on the joints.
 In fact, riding an exercise bike is probably the least-stressful cardio exercise available, which is why it’s such a great choice for people our age (the 60-year-old-and-up crowd).
 It gives you the ability to exercise daily with an overall lower risk of injury because it reduces mechanical stress on the back, hips, knees, and ankles – even when compared to walking!
 Say goodbye to painful exercise!

 We also know that getting older makes our bodies more stiff and harder to move around in.
 The reason mobility most often becomes tough when we’re older is because we’re generally less active after years of working and dedicating less time to physical activities.
 This is why exercise in general is crucial, it keeps our muscles and ligaments fresh so that our bodies are just as mobile as they were when we were 25.
 An exercise bike helps to achieve better mobility by focusing on movement in the legs, which are quite literally the foundation of the body.